dpc10ster/RJafrocBook/docs/13-froc-paradigm-empirical-plots.md

 The second part, §13.10 – §13.15, consists of coded examples of operating characteristics.
 An important section is devoted to some confusion about location level "true negatives", traceable to misapplication of ROC terminology to location-specific tasks.
 The chapter concludes with recommendations on which operating characteristics to use and which to avoid.

 ## Latent vs. actual marks {#froc-paradigm-empirical-plots-latent-vs-acutal-marks}
-From Chapter \@ref(froc-paradigm), FROC data consists of mark-rating pairs.
+FROC data consists of mark-rating pairs.
 Each mark indicates the location of a region suspicious enough to warrant reporting and the rating is the associated confidence level.
 A mark is recorded as lesion localization (LL) if it is sufficiently close to a true lesion, according to the adopted proximity criterion, and otherwise it is recorded as non-lesion localization (NL).

-To distinguish between perceived suspicious regions and regions that were actually marked, it is necessary to introduce the distinction between latent marks and actual marks.
+To distinguish between perceived suspicious regions and regions that were actually marked, it is necessary to introduce the distinction between *latent* marks and *actual* marks.

-* A *latent* mark is defined as a suspicious region, regardless of whether it was marked.
+* A *latent* mark is defined as a suspicious region, regardless of whether or not it was marked.
 A latent mark becomes an *actual* mark if it is marked.
 * A latent mark is a latent LL if it is close to a true lesion and otherwise it is a latent NL.
 * A non-diseased case can only have latent NLs.
 A diseased case can have latent NLs and latent LLs.

+### ROC vs. FROC binning
+Recall from Section \@ref(binaryTaskDecisionVariablelModel) that the ROC paradigm requires the existence of a *case-dependent* decision variable, or z-sample $z$, and a case-independent decision threshold $\zeta_r$, and the rule that if $\zeta_r \leq z < \zeta_{r+1}$ the case is rated $r + 1$, where $r = 0, 1, ..., R_{ROC}-1$ and $R_{ROC}$ is the number of ROC study bins.
+By definition dummy cutoffs are defined as $\zeta_0 = -\infty$ and $\zeta_{R_{ROC}} = \infty$.

+Analogously, FROC data requires the existence of a *case and location-dependent* z-sample for each latent mark and a *case and location-independent* reporting threshold $\zeta_r$ and the rule that a latent mark is marked and rated $r$ if $\zeta_r \leq z < \zeta_{r+1}$, where $r = 1, ..., R_{FROC}$ and $R_{FROC}$ is the number of FROC study bins.
+By definition dummy cutoffs are defined as $\zeta_0 = -\infty$ and $\zeta_{R_{FROC}+1} = \infty$.
+For the same numbers of non-dummy cutoffs, the number of FROC bins is one less than the number of ROC bins.
+For example, 4 non-dummy cutoffs $\zeta_1, \zeta_2, \zeta_3, \zeta_4$ correspond to a 5-rating ROC study or a 4-rating FROC study.

+### FROC notation
+*Clear notation is vital to understanding this paradigm.* FROC notation is summarized in Table \@ref(tab:froc-paradigm-frocNotation).
+The table is organized into three columns, the first column is the row number, the second column has the symbol(s), and the third column has the meaning(s) of the symbol(s).

+One needs to account, in the notation, for case and location dependencies of z and for distinction between case-level and location-level ground truth.
+For example, a diseased case can have many regions that are non-diseased and a few diseased regions (the lesions).
+One also has to account for cases with no marks.

+In the following table summarizing FROC notation, **all marks are latent marks**.

 \begin{table}

-\caption{(\#tab:froc-paradigm-frocNotation)FROC notation,; all marks refer to latent marks; see details}
+\caption{(\#tab:froc-paradigm-frocNotation)FROC notation; all marks refer to latent marks; see footnotes}
 \centering
 \begin{tabular}[t]{l|l|l}
 \hline